Lymphadenopathy is commonly referred to as enlarged lymph nodes. This is part of the body’s immune response to any type of foreign invader.

 - Swollen lymph nodes-

-Common areas for enlarged nodes are neck, inguinal, back of the head. - Tender lymph nodes
+Common areas for enlarged nodes are the neck, inguinal, and back of the head. - Tender lymph nodes

 - Warm, red skin(above the nodes)